MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ### Silently move Windows known folders to OneDrive
 <a name="KFMOptInNoWizard"> </a>

-Use this setting to redirect and move your users' Documents, Pictures, and Desktop folders to OneDrive without any user interaction.
+Use this setting to redirect and move your users' Documents, Pictures, and/or Desktop folders to OneDrive without any user interaction.

 > [!NOTE]
 > We recommend deploying the silent policy for existing devices and new devices while limiting the deployment of existing devices to 1,000 devices a day and not exceeding 4,000 devices a week.
 We also recommend using this setting together with [Prompt users to move Windows known folders to OneDrive](use-group-policy.md#prompt-users-to-move-windows-known-folders-to-onedrive).
 If moving the known folders silently does not succeed, users will be prompted to correct the error and continue.

+You can move all folders at once or select the folders you want to move.
+After a folder is moved, this policy will not affect that folder again, even if you clear the check box for the folder.

 If you enable this setting and provide your tenant ID, you can choose whether to display a notification to users after their folders have been redirected.

 ![OneDrive protection message](media/d28dbca8-f51a-43b2-b069-c483a53c6d0b.png)